historiesofthefuture/historiesofthefuture/essays/mccray/cryonics.md

-definition of death was subject to reexamination.[^14] In 1968, a legal dictionary defined death as “stoppage of the circulation of the blood, and a cessation of the animal and vital functions consequent thereon, such as respiration, pulsation, etc.”.
-But this definition was already under scrutiny by doctors, ethicists, and theologians.[^15] As death became redefined less of an event and more as a process, optimists’ belief in the possibility of cryonics becomes more understandable.
+definition of death was subject to reexamination.[^14] In 1968, a legal dictionary defined death as “stoppage of the circulation of the blood, and a cessation of the animal and vital functions consequent thereon, such as respiration, pulsation, etc.” But this definition was already under scrutiny by doctors, ethicists, and theologians.[^15] As death became redefined less of an event and more as a process, optimists’ belief in the possibility of cryonics becomes more understandable.
 As